/ Home / FAQ

 Due to the Schaumburg Township Road & Bridge Ordinance 2013/2014 #02 relating to use of the unincorporated roads, you may not choose a company for refuse pickup.
-Schaumburg Township has a contract with ARC Disposal until May 2016, and at that time a new vendor will be chosen via the bid process by Schaumburg Township and a notice will be mailed to inform residents of the new service provider.
+Schaumburg Township has a contract with Flood Brothers until April 2025, and at that time a new vendor will be chosen via the bid process by Schaumburg Township and a notice will be mailed to inform residents of the new service provider.
 Flood Brothers 630-261-0400

 The Township of Schaumburg Welfare Services works hard to serve those residents who have fallen on hard times.
 General Assistance, Emergency Assistance, and Food Pantry are available to those residents in need.
 Please call Welfare Services at (847)884-0030 ext.
 2013 if you or your family is in need of this type of assistance.
 Appointments are required for all visits.

 Transportation Services can assist you with your transportation needs if you are 55 years of age or older or at least 18 years of age with proof of a permanent disability.
 Please call (847)882-1929 to be connected to Transportation Services.